 Don’t get me wrong.
 I’m not saying that everyone should just fall in line and march like good soldiers without a dissenting thought in their heads.
 After all, protest is American.
 But so is questioning the status quo, and that’s exactly what Trump is trying to do.
 That’s what his campaign was all about.

 Look.
 Nobody knows if Trump will make a great or a lousy president.
-But if you want to do change things for the better, you have to roll the dice.
+But if you want to change things for the better, you have to roll the dice.
 You have to take risks.
 And that means being tough, embracing new ideas, having a little faith in humanity, and giving others who think differently a chance to prove themselves.
-That’s all we’re saying.
+That’s all I’m saying.

 Image credit Alice Carrier via Flickr